 Considering the time and cost invested in creating a website, we need to take care of it and maintain it like we do with so many other things in our lives.
 A database is a fragile entity that need tending to from time to time.

 I will be happy to take over the maintenance of your plugins once your site is launched.
-I will go in each week and run any updates that are required.
+I will go in every month and run any updates that are required.
 These updates can be plugins, Themes, or the WordPress application itself.
 Bottom line is your site will stay healthy and working perfectly.

 Please contact me for pricing.